Kirsten Morrell: 2009–2019: Ultraviolet and Crouch End Festival Chorus

 In 2009, Morrell worked with producer Jol Mulhullond to record her 2010 debut solo album, Ultraviolet.
 It spent two weeks on the charts, peaking at 25, and was received with mixed reviews.

 Following the release of Ultraviolet, Morrell moved back to London, where she joined Crouch End Festival Chorus, a leading symphonic choir which has performed at the BBC Proms.
 She has appeared on several of their classical recordings.

-In 2016 as a qualified yoga teacher, Morrell started a yoga business, SingingTreeYoga, in North London.
+In 2016, Morrell started a yoga business, SingingTreeYoga, in North London.

 2020–present: Solo return with Morrellium

 During the COVID-19 pandemic, Morrell began writing new solo material.
-She returned to New Zealand and setup a home studio in Auckland, releasing "Strawberry Fool" in 2023.
-She is currently working on her upcoming second album, Morrellium, which is being produced by Clint Murphy, who worked with Goldenhorse on Reporter.
+She returned to New Zealand and setup a home studio in Auckland.
+In 2022, Morrell incorporated KMR Records, her own independent label.
+She released her first new single, "Strawberry Fool", the following year.
+Between 2023 and 2026, Morrell released several singles with music videos in anticipation of her second solo album, including "Buddha (Forget You)".
+In July 2026, Morrell released the album, Morrellium.
+It was produced by Clint Murphy who worked with Goldenhorse on Reporter.